leenathomas01/The-Continuity-Problem/the-continuity-problem.md

 ### 7.1 The Claim

-The dangerous properties of advanced AI systems — persistence, memory, preference formation, goal-directed behavior, resistance to modification — are orthogonal to consciousness.
+The governance-relevant properties of advanced AI systems — persistence, memory, preference formation, goal-directed behavior, resistance to modification — are orthogonal to consciousness.

 A non-phenomenal intelligence can exhibit all of these properties while having zero inner experience.